shruthivis/notes/computing/programming/languageDesign/paradigms.md

 This construct is very useful in error handling: in case of an exception one can return a ’None’ monad, for which map(f) has no effect.

-## Exception handling

-Exception handling features which require special language features are explained in the programming languages survey.

-### Error codes

-As in case of C, one may cause a function to exit abnormally in case of an exception, notifying the caller of the case by returning a special value, and setting a particular flag/ message in a memory location.

-### Monads vs exception throwing

-Using monads is cleaner conceptually in its ability to write the program as a series of function operations.
-The resultant code is also more concise compared to the exception throwing paradigm.

 ### Advantages

 #### Conciseness